 - Identify on the plans, all curb and gutter is to be reinforced.
-See Section 321613, 3.2 - Standard curb/gutter is 24" wide x 12" high - Standard gutter pan is 9" thick. - Valley gutter [3' wide x 12" thick and 2" deep (8" thick along parking bays) and reinforced by three #4 bar] shall always be located where concentrated water flow exists.
-Center road water flow lines are not acceptable. - Jointing - ♦ Control joints shall be 2 inches minimum depth (saw cut only if necessary) after the surface has been tooled (refer to the standard detail). - ♦ Expansion Joints - Layout - ♦ Tangent points shall transition with any visible point between the curve and the straight section

-G. Bituminous Pavement

-- Specify only MSU standard bituminous pavement systems.
-If the area being paved has both parking and roadway/loading docks design for the most severe use - If the design includes porous pavement, the limits shall be appropriately located to maximize durability, reduce the frequency of raveling and completely surrounded by concrete curb/gutter. - H. Brick Pavers: Concrete pavers are not approved.
+See Section 321613, 3.2 - Standard curb/gutter is 24" wide x 12" high - Standard gutter pan is 9" thick. - Valley gutter [3'wide x 12"thick and 2" deep (8" thick along parking bays) and reinforced by three #4 bar] shall always be located where concentrated water flow exists.
+Center road water flow lines are not acceptable. - Jointing - Control joints shall be 2 inches minimum depth (saw cut only if necessary) after the surface has been tooled (refer to the standard detail). - ♦ Expansion Joints - Layout - ♦ Tangent points shall transition with any visible point between the curve and the straight section - G. Bituminous Pavement - Specify only MSU standard bituminous pavement systems.
+If the area being paved has both parking and roadway/loading docks design for the most severe use. - If the design includes porous pavement, the limits shall be appropriately located to maximize durability, reduce the frequency of raveling and completely surrounded by concrete curb/gutter. - H. Brick Pavers: Concrete pavers are not approved.
 Clay brick paver other than the standard color requires prior approval.
 Brick pavers are considered as a surface treatment only.
 All brick shall be supported by 6" concrete pavement below and reinforced if necessary according to the Specifications and Standard Details.
 Include drainage system. - I. Pavement Marking Milling: Milled the surface prior to the installation of all thermoplastic and cold plastic for new bituminous pavement and Polyurea thermoplastic (for concrete pavement only) used for road markings (including bike lanes) symbols and arrows.
-The only exception is parking space lines.
+The only exception is parking space lines. - J. Earthwork - Consultant shall be familiar with the Owner's detailed earthwork specification, including in particular regarding scarification and removing of construction debris from subsoil after construction activities have ended and prior to topsoil placement. - All topsoil shall be furnished by the Owner from a location on the Owners property.